 You can increase your chatbot survey response rates by using images to help explain your survey questions.
-Often times visual queues help communicate the question more quickly than plain text and this helps respondents understand and respond faster.
+Most of the time visual queues help communicate the question more quickly than plain text and this helps respondents understand and respond faster.

 Send people a re-engagement message after a certain number of days if they do not finish the survey.
 You can automatically set this up from within Surveybot by going to the design section of your survey and clicking on the re-engagement tab.